 Fundamentals of Railway Curve Superelevation

 In order to counteract the effect of centrifugal force Fc the outside rail of the curve may be elevated above the inside rail effectively moving the center of gravity of the rolling stock laterally toward the inside rail.
 This procedure is generally referred to as superelevation or simply elevation when referring to a railway curve.
 If the combination of lateral displacement of the center of gravity provided by the superelevation, velocity of the rolling stock and radius of curve is such that resulting force Fr becomes centered between and perpendicular to a line across the running rails the downward pressure on the outside and inside rails of the curve will be the same.
-The superelevation that produces this condition for a given velocity and radius of curve is know as the balanced or equilibrium elevation Ee.
+The superelevation that produces this condition for a given velocity and radius of curve is known as the balanced or equilibrium elevation Ee.
 Drawing DRTRK13, Figure B, illustrates the previously described.

 The following formula may be used to determine the centrifugal force developed when rolling stock rounds a curve:

 Fc = ( W v 2 ) / ( g R ) (Formula 1)